IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 Period      Scenario        LoadLevel   Area    System inertia of the area for each load level    s
 ==========  ==============  ==========  ======  ================================================  ==

-Given that the system inertia depends on the area, it can be sensible to assign an area as a country, for example.
-The system inertia can be used for imposing a minimum synchronous power and, consequently, force the commitment of at least some rotating units.
+Given that the system inertia depends on the area, assigning an area as a country can be sensible.
+The system inertia can impose a minimum synchronous power and, consequently, force the commitment of at least some rotating units.
 Each generating unit can contribute to the system inertia.
 The system inertia is the sum of the inertia of all the committed units in the area.

-Internally, all the values below 1e-5 times the maximum system electricity demand of each area will be converted into 0 by the model.
+Internally, all the values below 1e-5 times the maximum system electricity demand of each area will be converted to 0 by the model.

 Upward and downward operating reserves
 --------------------------------------